 4. Canonical includes the locale param but with wrong locale

-Off-by-one bug: ZH page sees locale = 'en' from a global variable.
-The canonical ends up wrong.
+Off-by-one bug: the ZH page sees locale = 'en' from a global variable, so the canonical ends up wrong.

 The canonical says /en/article/ and hreflang="zh" says /zh/article/, but the ZH page itself isn’t self-canonical.
-Google sees the conflict and picks one (often wrong).
+Google sees the conflict, the reciprocity check fails, and it picks one version (often the wrong one).

-How to spot it: ZH page’s <head> should have:
+How to spot it: The ZH page’s <head> should contain exactly this (note the self-canonical and the full reciprocal set):

 <link rel="canonical" href="https://site.com/zh/article/" />